zWolfrost/strindex/README.md

 These are the available actions:
 - `gui`: Open Strindex in GUI mode.
 - `create`: Create a list of string replacement instructions (a strindex) extracted from a binary file.
 Use `-f` to enable "force" mode, and replace strings at the same offset they were found.
-Use `-D` to create a strindex that uses the original strings as references, instead of pointers.
+Use `-D` to create a strindex that uses the original strings as references (dynamic pointers), instead of offsets (fixed pointers).
 - `patch`: Patch a binary file using a strindex.
 Strindex files compressed with gzip are also supported for all actions.
 - `unpatch`: Unpatch a binary file that was patched with a strindex, using the backup file.
 - `update` Update a strindex file pointers' with another version of a binary file.